 His research focuses on understanding the diffusion of technologies in organizations and society.
 For over a decade, he has worked with several companies and government agencies, and has rigorously studied real-world phenomena.
 His favorite project focuses on rural India and improving the quality of life of the poorest of the poor—which has led to premier journal publications that he has presented in various forums including at the United Nations.
 The sponsorship of his research has been about US$10M.
 His work has appeared in leading journals in human-computer interaction, information systems, organizational behavior, psychology, marketing, medical informatics, and operations management including Management Science, MIS Quarterly (MISQ), Information Systems Research (ISR), Organizational Behavior and Human Decision Processes (OBHDP), Journal of Marketing, Personnel Psychology, Production and Operations Management (POM), Journal of the American Medical Informatics Association, Decision Sciences Journal (DSJ), and International Journal of Human-Computer Studies.
 He is one of only two scholars to have published 20 or more papers in MIS Quarterly.
 Over the most recent 5-, 10-, and 15-year periods (e.g., 2012-’16, 2007-’16, 2002-’16), he has been the most productive in terms of publications in the premier journals in information systems (i.e., ISR and MISQ).

 He has taught a wide variety of undergraduate, MBA, exec MBA, PhD, and executive courses.
 Student evaluations have rated him to be among the best instructors at the various institutions, and he has received teaching awards at the school and university levels.
 He has performed extensive administration and service.
 At Arkansas, he served as the director of the information systems PhD program for two terms (2004-’09; 2011-’15), with the latter term including him serving as chair of the Walton College PhD committee.
 During his term as director, he led a transformational effort that produced the top-two most-productive information systems assistant professors graduating since 2000—Sykes and Bala (Chen et al. 2015, Communications of the AIS).
 At Maryland, he was the Director of the MBA Consulting Program and led undergraduate curriculum revision efforts.
 He has served on several committees at the university, school and department levels.
 In 2009, he launched an IS research rankings web site, affiliated with the Association for Information Systems (AIS), that has received many accolades from the academic community including AIS’ Technology Legacy Award.
-He is currently a Senior Editor (SE) at MISQ and AIS Transactions on Human-Computer Interaction.
-From 2008 to 2011, he served as an SE at ISR.
+He is currently a Senior Editor (SE) at AIS Transactions on Human-Computer Interaction.
+From 2008 to 2011, he served as an SE at ISR; from 2012 to 2017, he served as an SE at MISQ.
 He is serving and/or has served in various other editorial roles at Management Science, MISQ, ISR, Journal of AIS, POM, OBHDP, and DSJ.
 MISQ named him “Reviewer of the Year” in 1999.